helen-tran/helen-tran/README.md

 ### Hi there 👋
-#### I am based in Montreal, Quebec and I'm currently studying at a bootcamp in full stack web development at Concordia University.
+#### I am based in Montreal, Quebec and I graduated in full stack web development at Concordia University.
 #### Fun Facts!
-- I am currently learning the back-end: Node and MongoDB
 - I have a background in graphic design
 - I love the merge of design and coding.